Protecting VM Instances

-To produce cloud-native snapshots and image-level backups of Azure VMs, Veeam Backup for Microsoft Azure runs backup policies.
+To produce cloud-native snapshots and image-level backups of VM instances, Veeam Backup for Google Cloud runs backup policies.
 A backup policy is a collection of settings that define the way backup operations are performed: what data to back up, where to store backups, when to start the backup process, and so on.

-Veeam Backup for Microsoft Azure does not install agent software to back up Azure VM data — it uses native Microsoft Azure capabilities instead.
-During every backup session, Veeam Backup for Microsoft Azure creates a cloud-native snapshot for each Azure VM added to a backup policy.
-The cloud-native snapshot is further used to create an image-level backup of the Azure VM.
-For more information on how VM backup works, see VM Backup.
+Veeam Backup for Google Cloud does not install agent software inside instances to back up VM data — it uses native Google Cloud capabilities instead.
+During every backup session, Veeam Backup for Google Cloud creates a cloud-native snapshot of each VM instance added to a backup policy.
+The cloud-native snapshot is further used to create an image-level backup of the instance.
+For more information on how VM instance backup works, see VM Backup.

-To create an Azure VM backup policy, perform the following steps:
+To create a VM backup policy, complete the following steps:

 - Check limitations and prerequisites.

-- [Optional] Configure global retention settings for obsolete snapshots and session records.
+- Configure global retention and email notification settings.

 - Complete the Add VM Policy wizard.